visit-dav/visit/src/doc/java_client/index.rst

 This example program demonstrates a method for doing this comparison.

 .. note:: The Java implementation does not offer a ``GetVariableTypes`` method in the plugin interface as it should.
-   This is an oversight that may be corrected in a future version of VisIt.
+   This is an oversight that may be corrected in a future version of VisIt_.
    In the meantime, this program's ``GetVariableTypes`` method can be used to fulfill the same purpose.

 .. container:: collapsible